 One key tactic is the Finding TB Actively, Separating safely, and Treating effectively (FAST) approach, which includes actively seeking and identifying hospital visitors, patients, and health care workers with TB symptoms, testing them, and educating them about TB.
-FAST promotes early diagnosis and effective treatment of TB patients as the best two ways to reduce the spread of the disease, especially among health care workers, who are at higher risk of infection.
-URC is implementing FAST via projects in Uganda, South Africa, the Philippines, and elsewhere.
+FAST promotes early diagnosis and effective treatment of TB patients as the best two ways to reduce the spread of the disease, especially among health care workers.
+URC is implementing FAST via projects in Uganda, the Philippines, and elsewhere.

 URC is helping address TB challenges in a variety of ways to include:

 Maintaining Essential TB Serviced During Crises –The COVID-19 pandemic disrupted health care around the world, including efforts by URC projects to reduce the spread and impact of TB and its drug-resistant strains.
 However, URC TB-focused projects in Uganda, the Philippines, South Africa, and elsewhere quickly adjusted to these new realities.
 Working with government counterparts, these projects devised innovative ways to identify TB cases, connect patients to effective treatment, train health care providers, and carry out communication and behavior change activities.